About Barr Gazetas

 During his time at Barr Gazetas Jonathan has had a key role on many large-scale refurbishment and retrofit schemes, including Drury Lane, 20 North Audley Street and The Royal Academy of Arts.
 In 2015, he completed 7 Air Street for The Crown Estate on Regent Street.
 The project won the BREEAM Best Office Award and is the first listed building to achieve BREEAM Outstanding accreditation.
 He is currently working on a range of commercial and mixed-use schemes across central London.

-Karen Fuller joined Barr Gazetas in 2013 as an experienced, qualified Architect.
+Karen Fuller joined Barr Gazetas in 2013 as an experienced, qualified Architect and she was promoted to Senior Architect in 2020.
 She has worked on many commercial and residential schemes including Power Road Studio 1, 8 Lloyd’s Avenue and 21 Glasshouse Street.
 She is currently leading a number of commercial projects including Cottam House, 127-133 Charing Cross Road and Skyports.

 Karen is particularly interested in the intelligent, sustainable refurbishment of existing buildings and the intricate integration of new with old.